mebusy/notes/dev_notes/Compiler4_SyntaxAnalysis.md

 Using our notational conventions, every leftmost step can be written as ωAγ ⇒<sub>lm</sub> ωδγ, where ω consists of terminals only, A ⇒ δ is the production and γ is a string of grammar symbols.
 To emphasize that a derives by a leftmost derivation , we write α ⇒<sup>\*</sup><sub>lm</sub> β .
 If S ⇒<sup>\*</sup><sub>lm</sub> α, then we say that α is a *left-sentential form* of the grammar at hand.

-Analogous de nitions hold for rightmost derivations.
+Analogous definitions hold for rightmost derivations.
 Rightmost derivations are sometimes called *canonical* derivations.

 ---